JacobEvelyn/friends/README.md

 #### `remove alias`

-Removes an specific alias from a location:
+Removes a specific alias from a location:

 ```bash
 $ friends remove alias "New York City" "Big Apple"